danielbeach/tinytimmy/README.md

 <img src="https://github.com/danielbeach/tinytimmy/blob/main/imgs/tinytim.png" width="300">

-A simple and easy to use Data Quality (DQ) tool built with Python.
+A dead simple and easy to use Data Quality (DQ) tool built for Dataframes and Files with Python.

 `Tiny Timmy` uses the Python bindings for Polars a `Rust` based DataFrame tool.